KiandaBPM/docs/content/docs/platform/rules/workflow/schedule-a-rule.md

 ## Introduction

-The **Schedule a rule** allows you to schedule a rule or a field to be triggered **immediately**, at some **point in the future** or **recurring**.
+**Schedule a rule** allows you to schedule a rule or a field to be triggered **immediately**, at some **point in the future** or **recurring**.
 If a form field has **multiple** rules attached to it, that include the **Schedule a rule** rule, rules can execute sequentially and you can change the order of the rule execution, see [Multiple rules](/docs/platform/rules/general/multiple-rules/) for details.
 You can also select a specific rule to execute.
 For example in the image below, the text box field **First Name** is expanded to show two rules.
 You can select all or just one rule to be triggered.
 You can select all rules by selecting the **First Name** text box itself or to select just one rule you can expand the field and selecting the desired rule you want to schedule:

 ![Selecting one rule to be triggered](/images/schedule-rule-single-rule.jpg)